albertodall/Toxiproxy.Client/README.md

 # Toxiproxy.Client

 A .NET library for interacting with [Shopify's Toxiproxy](https://github.com/Shopify/toxiproxy), a TCP proxy for simulating network conditions and chaos testing.
+The library targets [.NET Standard 2.0](https://learn.microsoft.com/it-it/dotnet/standard/net-standard?tabs=net-standard-2-0), so ita can be used in .NET Framework 4.6.1 onwards and in .NET/.NET Core projects.

 ## About

-Toxiproxy.Client provides a simple and intuitive .NET interface for communicating with the [Toxiproxy HTTP API](https://github.com/Shopify/toxiproxy?tab=readme-ov-file#http-api).
+_Toxiproxy.Client_ provides a simple and intuitive .NET interface for communicating with the [Toxiproxy HTTP API](https://github.com/Shopify/toxiproxy?tab=readme-ov-file#http-api).
 This library enables you to test your application's resilience by simulating various network failure scenarios such as latency, timeouts, bandwidth limitations, and connection failures.

 ### What is Toxiproxy?